 After all this talk about Mac OS X and iOS, it is important to note that Objective-C is not confined to Apple's operating systems.
 In fact, Objective-C is available on a wide range of platforms including Linux, NetBSD, OpenBSD, FreeBSD, Solaris and Windows in the form of the open source GNUstep environment.
-This means that anyone with access to a GNUstep supported platform can learn Objective-C for free, though if your ultimate objective is to develop for iOS, you will at some point need access to an Intel based Mac computer system.
+This means that anyone with access to a GNUstep supported platform can learn Objective-C, though if your ultimate objective is to develop for iOS or Mac OS X, you will at some point need access to an Intel based Mac computer system.

 Perhaps one key advantage to using a Mac OS X system for learning Objective-C comes in the form of access to Apple's Xcode development environment.
-Other than references to Xcode in early chapters, however, the remainder of this book is intended to be as platform agnostic as possible.
+Another benefit of learning Objective-C on a Mac OS X system is that as new features are added to the language, those improvements are typically made available on Mac OS X before they make it onto other operating system platforms.
+That being said, other than references to Xcode in early chapters, the remainder of this book is intended to be as platform agnostic as possible.

-Chapter 2.
-The History of Objective-C
+2. The History of Objective-C